verida/documentation/docs/extras/demos.md

 ## Credential Issuer

-A demo application that allows users to sign in and self-issue a Veriable Credential to themselves.
+A demo application that allows users to sign in and self-issue a Verifiable Credential to themselves.

 - [Launch: Credential Issuer](https://credential-issuer.demos.verida.io/connect)